Roglic Set For Second Successive Vuelta Win To Bury Tour De France Misery - UrduPoint

 In the closing kilometres of Saturday's stage, there was a feeling that Roglic was in danger of suffering a similar fate.

-British rider Carthy of the American team education First is in third position, 47 seconds off the leading pace.
+British rider Hugh Carthy of the American team education First is in third position 47 seconds off the leading pace.

 One of the early pace setters, Dan Martin of Ireland, came fourth, the best result his team Israel Cycling academy have yet scored as they await the arrival of Chris Froome in January.